Hanford Engineer Works: Land acquisition

-The Manhattan District's Real Estate Branch divided the land into five areas.
-Area A, at the center of the site would be the location of the project facilities.
-This land would be acquired outright, and for safety and security reasons all non-project personnel would be removed.
-Area B was the area surrounding Area A, which comprised a safety zone; this land would be leased, with the occupants subject to eviction at short notice.
-Area C was earmarked for the workers' village and would be leased or purchased.
-Area D was earmarked for production plants and would be purchased.
-Finally there were two parcels of land designed as Area E, which would be acquired only if necessary.
+The land was divided into five areas.
+Area A, at the center of the site, was the location of the project facilities; it was acquired outright, and for safety and security reasons all non-project personnel would be removed.
+Surrounding Area A was a safety zone, Area B; this land was leased, with its occupants subject to eviction at short notice.
+Area C was earmarked for the workers' village and was leased or purchased.
+Area D was earmarked for production plants and was purchased.
+Finally there were two parcels of land designated as Area E, that were to be acquired only if necessary.
+Ultimately, 6,599.45 acre of Area E was acquired by lease, fee or transfer.
 In all, 4,218 tracts totaling 428,203.65 acre were to be acquired, making it one of the largest land acquisition projects in American history.